Legal

 7. Intellectual property rights

-7.1 All legal rights, title and interest attached to the Service, patents, copyrights, trademarks, knowhow and the Website including all kinds of intellectual property rights (whether registered or not) (“Intellectual Property Rights”) are owned by us or our licensors.
-Your subscription to the Service shall not be considered as an assignment or otherwise transfer of any Intellectual Property Rights.
+7.1 All legal rights, title and interest attached to the Service, patents, copyrights, trademarks, knowhow and the Website including all kinds of intellectual property rights (whether registered or not) (“Intellectual Property Rights”) are owned and retained by us or our licensors.
+Except as expressly stated herein, this ToS shall not be construed as creating, conveying, transferring, or granting upon You or the Authorised Users, any rights, licence, or authority in or to the Service.
+No licences or rights under any patent, copyright, trademark, trade name, trade secret or other intellectual property (whether registered or unregistered) are granted to You or are to be implied by reason of this Agreement.

-7.3 By subscribing to the Service, You will be granted a limited, non-exclusive, non-assignable, non-sublicensable, revocable license to access and use the Service included in your subscription plan.
-You agree that this license is strictly subject to the ToS and your compliance with the ToS.
+7.3 By subscribing to the Service, You will be granted a limited, non-exclusive, non-assignable, non-sublicensable, revocable licence to access and use the Service included in your subscription plan.
+You agree that this licence is strictly subject to the ToS and your compliance with the ToS.

-7.5 If You provide feedback regarding the Service then You hereby grant us an unrestricted, perpetual, irrevocable, non-exclusive, fully paid, royalty-free right to exploit the relevant feedback in any manner and for any purpose, including to improve the Service and create other products and services.
+7.5 If You or the Authorised Users provide feedback or suggestions regarding the Service then You hereby grant us an unrestricted, perpetual, irrevocable, non-exclusive, fully paid, royalty-free, worldwide right to exploit them in any manner and for any purpose, including to improve the Service and create other products and services, without any acknowledgment or compensation.

 8. Audit rights

 You agree that We have the right to monitor your use of the Service in order to verify that You use the Service in compliance with these ToS and your subscription plan.
-If We find out that You have used or permitted access to the Service in a manner that is not permitted under these ToS, We may terminate your subscription, in addition to any other damages We may be entitled to under the ToS and applicable law.
+If We find out that You have used or permitted access to the Service in a manner that is not permitted under these ToS, We may terminate your subscription, disable your account or suspend your access to all or any portion of the Service,, without liability or prejudice to our other rights.

 9. Suspension and termination of your subscription